-3 Old Tennessee Treasures in Blount County, Gateway to Great Smoky Mountains National Park
+3 Old Tennessee Treasures in the Smoky Mountains

 The closest towns to the Great Smoky Mountains National Park include quaint mountain lodging, hot springs, American culture and outdoor outfitters.

 Gatlinburg-Pigeon Forge is the busiest, most-popular gateway to Great Smoky Mountains National Park.
 This area has the most lodging, restaurants and tourist attractions near the park.